This is the Engineering Policy Guide Test Site. To view the current EPG click here

 Guard Cable Repair.
 Incident repairs shall be performed by the on-call contractor.
 See EPG 147.3.10 Guardrail and Guard Cable Repair for additional Job Order Contracting requirements for guard cable repairs.

-Repair splices for high-tension systems will be no closer than 200 feet per cable within a 1000 foot run.
-When a repair to a high-tension cable requires splices closer than 200 feet, a longer section may be replaced to reduce the number of splices from turnbuckle to turnbuckle with the engineer’s approval.
+Cable repair splices for high-tension systems will be no closer than 200 feet per cable within a 1000-foot run (turn buckle to turn buckle).
+When a repair to a high-tension cable would require splices closer than 200 feet, repair with a sufficient length of cable necessary to ensure splices are separated by no less than 200’.

 606.2.5 Maintenance Planning Guidelines for Guard Cable